 Food Allergy or Food Intolerance?

 Food allergy is quite uncommon and normally causes symptoms within a few minutes of eating the offending food or being in contact with the relevant substance.
-It is caused when the body mistakenly makes an antibody (IgE) which 'fights off' the food when it is eaten (or sometimes is just in contact with the skin, or is smelt).
-The symptoms are usually those of 'classic' allergy such as rashes, wheezing, itching, severe gut symptoms or (very rarely) sudden collapse.
+It is caused when the body mistakenly makes an antibody (IgE) which 'fights off' the food when it is eaten (or sometimes is just in contact with the skin).
+The symptoms are usually those of 'classic' allergy such as a red raised, itchy rash (urticaria), wheezing, vomiting, severe gut symptoms or (very rarely) sudden collapse.
 Most people will therefore already recognize that the food causes them a problem.
 There are reliable blood tests and skin tests, available through the NHS, that can be used quite accurately to confirm the presence or absence of food allergy.

 Food intolerance (non-allergic hypersensitivity) is much more common.
 The onset of symptoms is usually slower and may be delayed by many hours after eating the offending food; the symptoms may also last for many hours, even into the next day.
 Intolerance to several foods or a group of foods is not uncommon, and it can be much more difficult to decide whether food intolerance is the cause of chronic illness, and which foods or substances may be responsible.